hugo-nicolas/LEModeler/README.md

 - 2. Launch the modeling tool by double-clicking on *run.bat* (once configurated, see step 0.),
 - 3. The exported parts of the modeled foil are available in the "Exports" folder (see the dedicated section [Export](#export)).

-In step 2., *run.bat* launches Rhino and runs *main.py* which, in turns, instantiates a foil whose components are defined by the user in *input_parameters.txt*.
+In step 2., *run.bat* launches Rhino and runs *main.py* which, in turn, instantiates a foil whose components are defined by the user in *input_parameters.txt*.
 If desired, the user can decide to run *main.py* directly from Rhino by following the procedure below:
 - 2.1.
 Open Rhino manually,
 - 2.2.
 Type *RunPythonScript* in the command prompt,
 - 2.3.
 Fetch *main.py* and open it.